Carnegie Mellon University - H. John Heinz III College

 - Work and Study in Pittsburgh: We are proud to be located in Pittsburgh, a city of the future.
 Frequently cited as one of the best cities to live in and best cities for graduates, Pittsburgh has emerged as a testbed for next-generation technological and policy innovations, and has seen massive investments from the technology and health care sectors.

-- A Global Community: Some Heinz College programs send students to study and/or work for a year in Washington, D.C.; Los Angeles, California; Bologna, Italy; or Adelaide, Australia.
+- A Global Community: Some Heinz College programs send students to study an work for a year in Washington, D.C. and Los Angeles, California.

 Annual cost of living (estimated)